Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Introduction

 \subsection{Background and Definitions}

-We first present a formal definition of data leverage.
-While aiming to be comprehensive, our definitions are working definitions.
-Data leverage is an emergent topic in a rapidly advancing field, and we aim to advance and open the discussion around data leverage, not conclude it.
+Before continuing, we first present formal definitions of data leverage and supporting concepts.
+Note that while aiming to be comprehensive, these are working definitions.
+Data leverage is an emerging topic in a rapidly moving field, and we aim to advance and open the discussion around data leverage, not conclude it.

-\begin{itemize} \item \textit{Leverage}: a person or group's \textit{power} to influence an organization.
-A group with substantial leverage over a particular organization could make demands and possibly enact change.